-Here in Australia the Myer Christmas windows are a big deal, with a yearly launch and special event to coincide with the carefully planned Christmas story.
+Here in Australia, the Myer Christmas windows are a big deal, with a yearly launch and special event to coincide with the carefully planned Christmas story.
 They are a delight to see and for many, this is an annual tradition to see the latest Christmas window each year.

 9. Annual Christmas Photo

 An annual Christmas photo is so important for me now that we have kids.
 We don’t send ours out as Christmas cards, but this is a lovely idea that many families have and one you could easily start.

-10. Put Up the Tree 1st December
+10. Put Up The Tree On 1st December

-We have this tradition and it is one I will stick to because putting up a Christmas tree can take ages, so you want have it up for a month to enjoy it.
+We have this tradition and it is one I will stick to because putting up a Christmas tree can take ages, so you want to have it up for a month to enjoy it.

 11. Christmas Cricket Match